mikepea/go-jira-ui/README.md

 It is built around the excellent [go-jira](https://github.com/Netflix-Skunkworks/go-jira) and [termui](https://github.com/gizak/termui) libraries.

+It aims to be similar to familiar tools like vim, tig, and less.

 In order to use this, you should configure an 'endpoint' as per the go-jira
 documentation: